What I offer

 Changes in vaginal Discharge

-Most of the time, vaginal discharge is perfectly normal and can vary in odor and color depending on the time in a woman menstrual cycle.
-However, there are times when vaginal discharge and be abnormal and sign of infection or any other condition.
-Any change in the vagina balance of normal bacteria can affect the smell, color or discharge texture which can be result of several causes such as bacterial infection, antibiotic use, birth control pills ,cervical cancer, sexually transmitted infection.An internal exam is your best bet for discovering the cause of the issue.
-Ignoring it or attempting to self-treat can compound the problem such as infertility.
+Most of the time, vaginal discharge is perfectly normal and can vary in odour and colour depending on the stage of a woman’s menstrual cycle.
+However, there are times when vaginal discharge can be abnormal and indicate an infection or another underlying condition.
+Any change in the balance of normal vaginal bacteria can affect the smell, colour, or texture of the discharge.
+This may result from several causes, such as bacterial infections, antibiotic use, birth control pills, cervical cancer, or sexually transmitted infections.

 Urinary and fecal incontinence